The Latest (but definitely not the greatest) news from the IRS and the FTB (and me) about Tax year 2017 (Calendar year 2018)

-1) The IRS is scheduled to accept returns starting Jan 23rd, 2017.
+1) The IRS is scheduled to start processing returns January 29, 2018.
 If you get your paperwork early, please do send it to me ASAP and I will schedule appointments starting with that date.
-It is also possible to come in earlier, sign off, and I will transmit your return on the 23rd.
+It is also possible to come in earlier, sign off, and I will transmit your return and it will be at the "front of the line", so to speak.
 Be SURE you have ALL of your tax forms if you file early.
+Otherwise you will be spending more time and $$$ filing an amended tax return to correct the ommission(s).

 2) The State of California has introduced its own version of the Earned Income Tax Credit.
 The credit is refundable The largest credit is around $2600 (based on income of $7000 and three qualifying children).
 It has a fairly narrow range and gets much smaller if your income is substantially above or below that amount.
 The maximum qualifying income is $13,870 with 3 kids but is much lower with fewer or no qualifying children.
 I will charge $20 for this form (same as the federal EITC form).
 I have looked at the EIC tables for both the IRS and the FTB and it looks like the state credit is calculated as approximately 43.2% of the federal credit (who comes up with these numbers?).
 Anyway, if you want all of the technical details, go here.

-3) I am accept a limited number of new clients this year as I am almost at capacity.
+3) I will accept only a few new clients thus year - your kids filing their first tax returns and your friends with SIMPLE tax returns - no business, rental properties, or capital gains income.
 Please have potential new clients visit the web site first - as it tends to answer 90% of most questions - and then contact me after they have done that.
 They must be relatively organized and not have any current outstanding issues with the IRS or FTB.
 I prefer to get everything right the first time as opposed to spending lots of effort cleaning up a big mess.

 4) if you need an extension, I am 100% OK with that.
 I do not charge to file extensions because I don't want people rushing in (unprepared) just to avoid a small fee.
 Some forms (such as K-1's) tend to be sent out very late so some folks can't file on time even if they want to.
 I also like moving some work to the off-season.
 If you want an extension, just send me an e-mail with your name & SSN and I will get it done.
 I will also mail you a copy to confirm it have been filed.